Japan state secrets bill on track to become law despite protests

 Opponents of the measure circled the committee chairman, with one leaning over his desk, waving a sheaf of papers directly in his face as he called for the vote.

-Abe wants to pass the bill before parliament's session ends on Friday, and Japanese media said it was unlikely to come to a vote before then.
+Abe wants to pass the bill before parliament's session ends on Friday.
+The ruling parties were leaning towards a vote in the full Upper House - where they hold a solid majority - later on Thursday, media said.
 It has already passed the lower chamber.

 Under the bill, public servants or others with access to state secrets could be jailed for up to 10 years for leaking them.
 Journalists and others in the private sector convicted of encouraging such leaks could get up to five years if they use "grossly inappropriate" means to solicit the information.